 The main Belvedere complex is well-served by public transport, particularly trams…

-Bus: 13a (get out at Mommsengasse and take a short 10 minute walk or catch trams from Hauptbahnhof)
+Bus: 13a (get out at Mommsengasse and take a short 10 minute walk or catch trams from nearby Hauptbahnhof).

-You can also catch trams D or 2 to Schwarzenbergplatz and walk up around 10 minutes to the palace as described above in the “on foot” section.
+You can also simply catch trams D or 2 to Schwarzenbergplatz and walk up around 10 minutes to the palace as described above in the “on foot” section.